emljames/personal_website/content/talk/11-24-LLS/index.md

 slides:
 summary:
 tags:
 title: "Slow and steady wins the race?
-Consolidating new vocabulary in childhood and adulthood [Provisional]"
+Consolidating new vocabulary in childhood and adulthood [Provisional title]"
 url_code: ""
 url_pdf: ""
 url_poster: ""